sanjana-reddy18/Fizz_Buzz/README.md

-**Example of TDD Process in FizzBuzz**
-Write a short program that prints each number from 1 to 100 on a new line.
-For each multiple of 3, print "Fizz" instead of the number.
-For each multiple of 5, print "Buzz" instead of the number.
-For numbers that are multiples of both 3 and 5, print "FizzBuzz" instead of the number.
+**FizzBuzz:** A simple program that prints numbers from 1 to N, replacing multiples of 3 with "Fizz," multiples of 5 with "Buzz," and multiples of both with "FizzBuzz."
+**TennisGame:** A program to simulate a tennis scoring system, handling player names, scores, deuce, advantage, and declaring a winner based on tennis rules.